litec-lectures/litec-workspace/README.md

 ## 2 Mandatory Basic Knowledge

-### 2.1 "Elevated PowerShell Console"
+### 2.1 WtH (What the Hell) is an "*Elevated PowerShell Console*"?

-If you read anywhere within the text a phrase like *"open a powershell console as administrator"*, *"start an elevated powershell console"*, or *"within an elevated powershell console"*, then you need to perform the following steps:
+If you read anywhere within the text a phrase like *"open a powershell console as administrator"*, *"start an elevated powershell console"*, or *"within an elevated powershell console"* - then you need to perform the following steps:

 1. Right Click on the Windows Start-Menu Icon - normally positioned at the bottom left of your Windows 10 system.
 2. Choose `WindowsPowerShell (Admin)` entry of the context menu.